rust-lang/wg-async/src/vision/status_quo/alan_lost_the_world.md

 ## The story

 Alan heard about a project to reimplement a deprecated browser plugin using Rust and WASM.
 This old technology had the ability to load resources over HTTP; so it makes sense to try and implement that functionality using the Fetch API.
-Alan looks up the documentation of `web_sys` and realizes they need to take a thing called a `Future` from the call to `fetch`, `await` it, and then do something else with the data.
+Alan looks up the documentation of `web_sys` and realizes they need to...

+1. Call one of the [`fetch` methods][WasmFetch], which returns a `Promise`
+2. [Convert the `Promise`][WasmJsFuture] into another thing called a `Future`
+3. `await` the `Future` in an `async` function
+4. Do whatever they want with the resulting data

 ```rust
 use web_sys::{Request, window};